hraberg/enumerable/README.markdown

 * `lambda.weaving.skipped.packages` - is a comma separated list of package prefixes to skip.
 * `lambda.weaving.included.packages` - is a comma separated list of packages to include.
 This overrides the skipped packages defined above, i.e. any package that is not included will be skipped.
 * `lambda.weaving.exclude.pattern` - is regexp to prevent transformation of classes based on the complete class name rather than by package prefix.
 This is applied after the package level filtering.
-* `lambda.weaving.annotation.newlambda` - an annotation with target method used to trigger lambda macro expansion.
-Not needed at runtime.
-Defaults to *@NewLambda*.
-* `lambda.weaving.annotation.lambdaparameter` - an annotation with target field used to mark static fields as placeholders for parameters in lambdas.
-Not needed at runtime.
-Defaults to *@LambdaParameter*.
-* `lambda.weaving.annotation.lambdalocal` - an annotation that with target field or parameter that is used to add runtime meta data to created lambdas.
-If empty, no meta data will be added, and the annotation won't be needed at runtime.
-Defaults to *@LambdaLocal*

 ### LambdaParameter